 Where is Roberto Di Matteo now?

-Roberto Di Matteo’s fantastic playing career ended abruptly at the age of 31 after a triple leg fracture sustained playing for Chelsea in Zurich in 2000.
+Italian midfielder Roberto Di Matteo’s playing career ended abruptly at the age of 31 after a triple leg fracture sustained playing for Chelsea in a UEFA Cup tie against Swiss side St Gallen in 2000.

-In October 2014 Roberto Di Matteo was named as the new manager of German side FC Schalke 04 but left after only seven months after disagreements with the club’s owners on how to take the club forward.
+In October 2014 he was appointed manager of German side FC Schalke 04 but left after only seven months after disagreements with the club’s owners on how to take the club forward.

-Di Matteo was back in football management in June 2016 when he was appointed as the new manager of recently relegated Aston Villa working with former team mate Steve Clarke as his assistant.
+He then made a return to England in June 2016 when he was appointed manager of recently relegated Aston Villa working with former team mate Steve Clarke as his assistant.

 However, this appointment only lasted 124 days and he was sacked from his position after winning just one of his 11 Championship games leaving his side in 19th place in the table.